CodeMonkey123456/CodeMonkey123456/README.md

-## Hello I'm Ruairc, an IT Specialist
+## Hello I'm Ruairc, an IT Specialist 😊

-## Information Technology Projects
+## 🖥️ Information Technology Projects 🖥️
+xyz

+## 📩 Contact Me
+www.linkedin.com/in/ruairc-hannan-a40700198

 <!--
 **CodeMonkey123456/CodeMonkey123456** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.